sonkd/myblog/README.md

-# Derrick — Minimal Theme for Jekyll.
+# Hello World

-Derrick is a clean minimal and fast theme for a personal blog.
+This is my personal blog.

 * * *